 - Sip urbane cocktails at the secret speakeasy, Needle & Thread.

 - Indulge in amazing cocktails and delicious treats at Pie Bar.

-The Downtown/Waterfront District is the heart, soul, and center of Seattle.
+The Downtown/Waterfront District is the heart, soul, and centre of Seattle.
 It is where you’ll find world-renowned landmarks, including Pike Place Market, and is our recommendation for where to stay for families.

-Downtown is a compact neighborhood that can easily be explored on foot.
-Take a short walk in any direction and you’ll find yourself experiencing the best of Seattle.
+Downtown is a compact neighbourhood that can easily be explored on foot.
+Take a short walk in any direction whilst in the city centre and you’ll find yourself experiencing the best of Seattle.
 Some of Downtown’s can’t-miss attractions include the incredible Central Library, the Seattle Aquarium, The Paramount Theatre, and the Seattle Art Museum.

 Best Airbnb in Downtown/Waterfront: 2BR House Close to Everything

 Sleeping four guests, this townhouse provides a comfortable home-away-from-home for families deciding where to stay in Seattle.
 It features contemporary Scandinavian style furnishings, plush beds, a stocked kitchen, and laundry facilities.
 It’s got a high walkability score, putting you within easy reach of entertainment and attractions.

 Best Hostel in Downtown/Waterfront: Green Tortoise Seattle Hostel

 Overlooking Pike Place Market, you won’t find a more centrally located hostel in Downtown Seattle.
 The Green Tortoise sits in a beautiful historic building and has modern rooms and comfortable beds with a reading light and power socket.
 Breakfast is also included – you really can’t go wrong!